 Terminator (in particular, Terminator 2) is a great example of “poetic authority,” a theory that states that creative works strive to supplant, support, sustain or otherwise build upon the role of Scripture as a literary operation.
 They attempt to imitate the relationship between the poetic language of The Bible and the Authority it implies in order to imbue their own works with that feeling of importance.

-Not all action movies do this, but Terminator 2 does it nearly every scene.
+Not all action movies do this, but Terminator 2 does it in nearly every scene.
 John Connor makes moral proclamations that echo the Ten Commandments (“You can’t just go around killing people!”).
 Angels and demons make war (T-800 vs. T-1000).
 Men are punished for their sins (Judgment Day), but also redeemed after dramatic revelation and conversion (Miles Dyson).

 And of course, our savior dies for our sins.